CagriCatik/GIT-FASTAPI/workflow.md

-Below is the updated documentation with an added section on how to tag a commit in Git.
-This section explains the purpose of tags, the two main types of tags (annotated and lightweight), and provides examples and best practices for using them within your Git workflow.

----

 # Detailed Git Workflow Documentation

 Git is a powerful distributed version control system that helps teams collaborate efficiently.
 A well-designed Git workflow not only improves code management but also ensures that the commit history remains logical and easy to follow.
 Below, we detail several key components of a robust Git workflow along with explanations and examples.